the unfilttered files:

 Why would I then have to spend another 5 hours of my next day going through motions I personally had no need for?

-How can they ask women to take so much time out of their busy days, spend so much money, and make the process so difficult if they are not going to give us the individual care that we deserve?
+How can they ask women to take so much time of out of their busy days, spend so much money, and make the process so difficult if they are not going to give us the individual care that we deserve?

 Does me not wanting a child make me a bad woman?
 Does that make me a selfish human?